KittyGiraudel/sass-guidelines/da/_introduction.md

 First things first: **this is not a CSS styleguide**.
 This document will not discuss naming conventions for CSS classes, modular patterns and the question of IDs in the CSS world.
 These guidelines only aim at dealing with Sass-specific content.

 Also, this styleguide is my own and therefore **very opinionated**.
 Think of it as a collection of methodologies and advice that I have polished and given over the years.
-It also gives me the opportunity to link to a handful of insightful resources, so be sure to check the *further readings*.
+It also gives me the opportunity to link to a handful of insightful resources, so be sure to check the *Videre læsnings*.

 Obviously, this is certainly not the only way of doing things, and it may or may not suit your project.
 Feel free to pick from it and adapt it to your needs.
 As we say, *your mileage may vary*.